AuraOfDivinity/mnfst-docs/auth.md

 ### Sign up

-Any authenticable entity allows new users to sing up if the [policies](./policies.md) allow it.
+Any authenticable entity allows new users to sign up if the [policies](./policies.md) allow it.

 <Tabs>
   <TabItem value="sdk" label="JS SDK" default>